anujshah1003/ML_DL_Interview/README.md

 # ML_DL_Interview

-## Understnding Metrics like - Accuracy, ROC, AUC, Precision, Recall, Sensitivity, Specificty, True Positive Rate, False POsitive Rate
+##a Understnding Metrics like - Accuracy, ROC, AUC, Precision, Recall, Sensitivity, Specificty, True Positive Rate, False Positive Rate

 What is Precision and Recall?